 ABOUT THE TESOL TEACHER EDUCATION PROGRAMME

-Students who successfully complete the course of study earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
-The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
+Students who successfully complete the course earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
+The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that historical and well-respected centre of learning.
 The TESOL TE programme is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credits recognised in North America.

 Enrolment is open to undergraduates (in their junior or senior year), students at M.A. level and recent graduates.
-Students do not need previous Czech language study or prior teaching experience; however, some general background in educational theory is helpful.
+Students do not need Czech language skills or prior teaching experience; however, some general background in educational theory or English grammar is helpful.
 A minimum 2.75 GPA overall.
-Applicants must be at least 20 years of age at the time of interview.
+Applicants must be at least 20 years of age at the time of the interview.

 Housing and meals

 Accommodation and meals are included in the programme fee.
-Students live in university dormitories sharing double rooms (each with an en-suite bathroom and kitchenette) with Czech or other foreign students.
-They have access to university computer centres, sports facilities, canteens and laundries.
+Students stay in university dormitories sharing double rooms (each with an en-suite bathroom and kitchenette) with Czech or other foreign students.
+Students have access to university computer labs, sports facilities, canteens and laundries.